-RAD Registration is available online.
-The next classes will be offered Fall 2014, so please check back during the summer for class dates and times.
+Online registration will be available when the dates for 2015 winter and spring classes have been finalized.
 For more information or to confirm registration for a class section, contact Sherri Vansickle at email@example.com or 206.543.0507.

 Comments from 2013 RAD Class participants:

 “This class was awesome!
 I’ll be recommending it to everyone I know!”